elioshk/GestureRecognitionRepo/status_update_2.md

 For the output configuration, we've identified a python library that will allow us to manipulate keypresses and mouse movement https://pypi.org/project/pynput/

+While we have had progress working with lambda labs and figuring out how it will function with our project, mid-terms have presented a significant obstacle as far as time management goes, but this should rectify itself as exams finish up.